 It’s fun to do this with your students too and it’s a great tie in for verb tenses as well, btw. 😉

-I created a fun way to reflect on our past and envision our future with one word in mind.
+I’ve created and used this fun way to reflect on our past and envision our future with one word in mind.
 What in?
 Awesome.
-Click the image above or below to grab your copy of the pdf and
+Let’s do this!

 Here are the steps: